playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > This list is taken directly from [Andrew's GitHub explainer](https://github.com/acdlite/react-fiber-architecture).

-These abilities unblocked a slew of features and set the stage for the future.
+These abilities required Hooks to operate with the limits they have today, but unblocked a slew of features and set the stage for the future...

 ## Solving error handling